solana-labs/solana-program-library/docs/src/confidential-token/deep-dive/encryption.md

 - A Pedersen commitment of the encrypted message.
 This component is independent of the public key.
 - A "decryption handle" that binds the encryption randomness with respect to a specific ElGamal public key.
-This component is independent of the actually encrypted message.
+This component is independent of the actual encrypted message.

 The structure of the twisted ElGamal ciphertexts simplifies their design of some